NuevoFoundation/workshops/content/english/linux-basics/activity-9.md

 The format is: `rmdir [directoryName]`.

 {{% notice warning %}}
-`rmdir` permanantly removes the directory.
+`rmdir` permanently removes the directory.
 {{% /notice %}}

 How can you remove the directory that the bad file was in?